christiancagnazzo/se2022-02-HikeTracking/Retrospective/Retrospective_fourth_sprint.md

 - Which ones you were not able to achieve?
 Why?

+We achieved the set objectives and conducted an excellent sprint

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

+Give more time to testing and technical debt

 - One thing you are proud of as a Team!!